Assignment of Your Rental Unit

 How do I assign my unit?

-First, you must give proper notice (in writing) to our office.
+First, you must give proper notice in writing to our office.
 An email is an acceptable form of giving notice.
-Once your notice has been received by our office, you may advertise your unit.
+Your notice must be for the end of your tenancy agreement (eg if your lease ends on March 31st, then your notice letter should indicate that lease end date – even though you intend on vacating and assigning your unit before then).
+Once your assignment request has been approved by our office, you may advertise your unit.
 It is important that whoever is taking over your lease understands this is an assignment and that they are accepting the unit as is – the landlord does not check the suite between occupancies nor do we complete another condition report with the assignee (new tenant).
 Once you have found someone to take over your lease agreement, both parties are required to complete this form.

 For a complete step-by-step process, please refer to this form.